Paul Goldschmidt Player Props: Cardinals vs. Rockies

-On Friday, Paul Goldschmidt (hitting .189 in his past 10 games) and the St. Louis Cardinals play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
-First pitch is at 8:15 PM ET.
+On Saturday, Paul Goldschmidt (batting .189 in his past 10 games) and the St. Louis Cardinals face the Colorado Rockies, whose starting pitcher will be Ty Blach.
+First pitch is at 7:15 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Twins.
+In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Rockies.

 Paul Goldschmidt Game Info & Props vs. the Rockies